alextanhongpin/koa-openid-server/README.md

 # OAuth Server example using Koa and KoaRouter

+## Introduction

+I wrote this architecture for a REST api service, before moving on with `graphql` and `falcor`.
+This includes answers to questions that I once asked myself like:

+- How do I architecture a koajs app?
+- How do I setup babel for ES7?
+- How do I store my app configs for different environments?
+- How do I split the routes for different services?
+- How do I connect to the database?
+- How do I carry out validations for request/response?
+- How do I handle errors on the server side?
+- How do I write reusable modules?
+- How do I carry out testing for different endpoints?
+- How do I integrate different clients (rabbitmq, redis)?
+- How do I call one controller from another controller?
+- How do I write mantainable codes?

+There are many different stack combination/different ways of solving the problem I mentioned.
+So I'll just stick to the one that works. :muscle:

 ##WORK IN PROGRESS

+### Get Started

 Note: If you need to learn how to setup the server, check out [https://github.com/babel/example-node-server](here).